aws-powertools/powertools-lambda-python/docs/core/event_handler/api_gateway.md

 ???+ info
     Powertools serializes the headers and cookies according to the type of input event.
-    For some integrations this requires headers and cookies to be encoded as `multiValueHeaders`.
+    Some integrations require headers and cookies to be encoded as `multiValueHeaders`.

 ???+ warning
     If you use the ALB integration, make sure you [enable the multi value headers feature](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/lambda-functions.html#multi-value-headers) in order to fully support this feature.